Collinear scattering and long-lived excitations in two-dimensional electron fluids

-The number of collisions required for the memory of the microstate to be erased diverges at $T\to 0$, indicating a sharply non-Boltzmann behavior.
+Is there a simple explanation for why the odd-m harmonics are found to be long-lived?
+These harmonics are essentially the perturbations in particle momentum distribution associated with angle-resolved current, the quantities odd under $\vec p\to-\vec p$ that can take different values on different patches of the Fermi surface.
+The significance of these ``tomographic'' quantities is that they are approximately conserved when two-body collisions have a strongly collinear character.
+In comparison, for two-body collisions in a classical gas, the $p$-wave (m=1) harmonic of current is conserved, whereas higher-order harmonics ($m=3$, $5$, etc.) are non-conserved.
+However, in Fermi gases, as discussed below, the collisions are strongly collinear.
+This property endows all angular harmonics of current, that is the odd-$m$ harmonics of particle distribution, with exceptionally long lifetimes.

-It is instructive to note that the quenching of Landau's $T^2$ damping for odd-$m$ modes apparently contradicts the well-known results for excitation lifetimes in 2D Fermi gases found from Green’s function selfenergy calculations, which predict that collinear scattering shortens quasiparticle lifetimes\cite{Hodges1971,Chaplik1971,Bloom1975,Giuliani1982,Zheng1996,Menashe1996,Chubukov2003}.
-Namely, decay rates predicted in this way are faster by a log factor $\log(T_F/T)$ than the conventional $T^2$ rates.
-The selfenergy approach is therefore conspicuously unaware of the existence of the long-lived odd-$m$ excitations.
-This may seem surprising also because it is usually taken for granted that there is a single timescale that characterizes decay for all low-energy excitations.
-However, as made clear by Fig.\ref{fig:fig1}, this is very much untrue in 2D, since the odd-$m$ and even-$m$ modes have drastically different lifetimes that show different scaling vs. $T$.
-The conventional selfenergy approach is not well suited for such a situation, since selfenergy is the quantity which is most sensitive to the fastest decay pathways.
-It is probably for this reason that the long-lived excitations, the main finding of the present work, have been missed in the literature despite the 60 years of intense interest in Fermi liquids.
+It is worth noting that the absence of Landau's $T^2$ damping in odd-$m$ modes may seem to contradict the results in the literature on excitation lifetimes in 2D Fermi gases, which predict that quasiparticle lifetimes are diminished by collinear scattering, as revealed by self-energy calculations of Green's functions \cite{Hodges1971,Chaplik1971,Bloom1975,Giuliani1982,Zheng1996,Menashe1996,Chubukov2003}.
+The predicted decay rates were found to be faster by a logarithmic factor $\log(T_F/T)$ compared to the conventional $T^2$ rates.
+Surprisingly, the self-energy approach fails to account for the existence of long-lived odd-$m$ excitations.
+This is unexpected because it is commonly assumed that there is a single timescale that characterizes decay for all low-energy excitations.
+However, as shown in Fig. \ref{fig:fig1}, the odd-$m$ and even-$m$ modes have drastically different lifetimes that exhibit different scaling behavior with respect to $T$.
+The conventional self-energy approach falls short in effectively addressing this particular situation as it primarily emphasizes the fastest decay pathways, thereby neglecting the presence of long-lived excitations.
+Surprisingly, despite an extensive and fervent interest in the field of Fermi liquids spanning over 60 years, the long-lived excitations have been overlooked in the existing literature.